felixrehren/Workbooks.jl/README.md

 2. **Let the full power of Julia be used**
     - `Cell`s can have any value of any type, including any `Number`, an `Array` or a `Struct`
-    - Any function can be called in a `Cell`'s formula (but no side-effects, please?)
+    - Any function can be called in a `Cell`'s formula
     - The `Workbook` comes with a `Project.toml` file, and reads an `include.jl` file if present
     - Standard tooling can add plotting, benchmarking, and other analysis

 3. **Other features**
     - Simple file format: zipped collection of sheets + config file
-    - Simple interface in VS Code
+    - Interoperability through CSV (and, hopefully one day, a subset of Excel)
-    - Interoperability through CSV and a subset of Excel
+    - Ability to use Julia packages for graphs and anything else

 ## Related projects and motivation